phpbb/phpbb/tests/RUNNING_TESTS.md

 =======

 Running the tests requires your phpBB3 repository to be accessible through a local web server.
-As of PHP 5.4 a builtin webserver is available.
-If you are on PHP 5.3 you will also need to supply the URL to a webserver of your own in the 'tests/test_config.php' file.
+You will need to supply the URL to the webserver in the 'tests/test_config.php' file.
 This is as simple as defining the '$phpbb_functional_url' variable, which contains the URL for the directory containing the board.
 Make sure you include the trailing slash.
 Note that without extensive